 What is this error and why am I getting it?

 Your phone has an internal storage where apps and their data are installed to / saved.
-The problem here is that its a partition which is allocated a limited space so you could have a lot of space on your external SD card and Phone storage but still encounter this error.
+The problem here is that its a partition which is allocated a limited space so you could have a lot of space on your external SD card but still encounter this error.
 The root of this error is that you’ve used up the allotted space for apps and their data either due to that space being too small or you having installed too many apps.

 - Delete media and uninstall unneeded apps: Delete heavy media files saved to phone / internal storage or move them to external SD card.
 Also uninstall all unneeded apps under Settings > Apps